codemonkey85/CloneAllRepos/README.md

 # CloneAllRepos

-Clone all repos from a user or organization
+Clone all repos from a user or organization (but mostly for me)